Nancy Nthenya Moinde, Dr.

 BII expert in: Primates, large herbivores and rodents

-My current research focuses on wildlife and human behavioural ecology to better understand the evolutionary and contemporary adaptive behavioural responses to environmental changes.
+My research focusses on the interrelationships between changes in climate-land use and their influence on patterns of mammal diversity and human adaptive strategies in response to these environmental changes.
+Such integrated driven data, is crucial for understanding factors that not only promote both ecological and social resilience but also vital for understanding their influence land use decisions to inform policy.
 This line of interest stems from previous research experience on evaluating the population dynamics of the endemic and endangered Tana River Red Colobus (Procolobus rufomitratus) and Tana River Crested mangabeys (Cercocebus galeritus), and evaluation of their habitat status.
 This background evolved towards carrying out biodiversity surveys on both the Chyulu Forest Hills ecosystems in South-Central Kenya as well as carrying out extensive small mammal surveys integrated with externally sourced large mammal aerial surveys on the Laikipia ecosystem (North-central Kenya) to evaluate anthropogenic impacts on wildlife, and evaluation of ecosystems services to guide biodiversity conservation strategies for these regions in Kenya.

 http://primateresearch.org/